Why Does My Hair Feel Sticky After Washing?

 Your Hair Wasn’t Rinsed Properly

-If your hair feels a little off, you may simply not have spent enough time rinsing out your shampoo or conditioner.
+If your hair feels a little off, you may not have rinsed your shampoo or conditioner out long enough.

 You Have a Product Build-Up

-While most of these products help hair, if left to sit without being washed out over time, they could cause build-up and be a source of greasiness and stickiness.
+While most of these products help hair, if left in without being washed out, they can build up and contribute to greasiness and stickiness.

-When you shampoo your hair, make sure you’re really washing it thoroughly, especially close to the scalp if you have been using products like hairspray or dry shampoo, which can really stick there if you’re not careful.
-Removing any products will prevent build up.
+When you shampoo your hair, make sure you thoroughly wash it, especially near the scalp, especially if you have been using products like hairspray or dry shampoo.

 Your Conditioner is Too Strong